 Establish a suite of smaller projects at key outstands and corners along Brunswick Street which makes the most of essential additional space not available in the typical footpath width of Brunswick Street.

+The locations identified do not preclude upgrades to other corners in the future.
 Some of these spaces are already fully occupied currently by outdoor dining and temporary structures permitted by Council and may in time become future opportunities.